covid 19 response: Spectator Code of Conduct

 - Know where your racecourse entry point is and, if an entry time is on your ticket, arrive in good time to go through all entry checks (health, identity, tickets, bag search, etc).

 - Your temperature may be taken on entry.

 - Ensure you maintain good hand hygiene at all times, use the hand sanitiser dispensers provided around the venue and avoid touching your face or any unnecessary surfaces.

 - You must wear a face covering at all times except when you are eating or drinking.
-If you are exempt from wearing a mask please print off and carry the government exemption card or badge.

 - Avoid hugs, handshakes and any contact with people not in your household or support bubble.